Eigenvalue falls in thin broken quantum strips: Setting

 As known for example from \cite[\S10.1]{BiSo87} or \cite[Chap.\,VIII.6]{RS78}, the variational problem (\ref{FV}) gives rise to the unbounded operator $A^\eps$ of $\mL^2(\mathrm{T}^\eps)$ such that

 with $\mathcal{D}(A^\eps)\coloneqq\{u\in\mH_0^1(\mathrm{T}^\eps ; \Sigma^\eps)\,|\,\Delta u\in\mL^2(\mathrm{T}^\eps)\mbox{ and }\partial_n u=0\mbox{ on }\Gamma^\eps\}$.
-By applying the classical theory of regularity of solutions to elliptic problems in domains with singular geometries, see e.g. \cite{Kond67,KoMR97}, one can characterize explicitly the domain $\mathcal{D}(A^\eps)$ (see (\ref{CalculSingularites}) for more details).
+By applying the classical theory of regularity of solutions to elliptic problems in domains with singular geometries, see \textit{e.g.} \cite{Kond67,KoMR97}, one can characterize explicitly the domain $\mathcal{D}(A^\eps)$ (see (\ref{CalculSingularites}) for more details).
 The operator $A^\eps$ is positive definite and selfadjoint.
 Since $\mathrm{T}^\eps$ is bounded, the embedding $\mH_0^1(\mathrm{T}^\eps ; \Sigma^\eps)\subset \mL^2(\mathrm{T}^\eps)$ is compact and the spectrum of $A^\eps$ is discrete, made of the sequence of normal eigenvalues

 where the $\lambda^\eps_p$ are counted according to their multiplicity.
-The fact that $\lambda^\eps_1$ is simple is a consequence of the Krein-Rutman theorem (see e.g. \cite[Thm.\,1.2.5]{Henr06}).
+Note that the Krein-Rutman theorem (see \textit{e.g.} \cite[Thm.\,1.2.5]{Henr06}) ensures that $\lambda^\eps_1$ is a simple eigenvalue.
 The corresponding eigenfunctions $u^\eps_p\in \mH_0^1(\mathrm{T}^\eps ; \Sigma^\eps)$ can be subject to the orthogonality and normalization conditions

 where $\delta_{p,q}$ is the Kronecker symbol.
 The general purpose of this work is to describe the behavior of the eigenpairs $(\lambda^\eps_p,u^\eps_p)$ with respect to the angle $\alpha$ for small values of $\eps$.